navinkti/Word-Cloud/README.md

 A simple word cloud made using python.

 Steps to get desire Output:-
+1.Download pythoncode.rar file and extract it .A text file(word cloud) contains code.
-1.Open Jupyter Notebook.
+2.Open Jupyter Notebook.
-2.Copy the code in different cells.
+3.Copy the code in different cells.
-3.Run 1st set of code.
+4.Run 1st set of code.
-4.Click on upload option(below 2nd set ) after running first set of code to upload text file.
+5.Click on upload option(below 2nd set ) after running first set of code to upload text file.
-5.Upload your text file
+6.Upload your text file
-6.Then run last set of code to get desired output.
+7.Then run last set of code to get desired output.